Argentina: New Regulation in Respect of Asian Gypsy Moth now in force

 - Infringements of the regulation may result in fines amounting up to AR$ 10,000,000 (about US$ 133,333 today’s ROE).

 BIMCO advise that they understand it will be applied “retroactively”.
 Therefore, if a ship arrives in Argentina on 12 January 2021, the period to be considered would be from 12 January 2019.
 So if the ship has visited one of the AGM-risk or regulated areas in that period, this will have to be stated in the pre-arrival information; and if the visit coincided with the specified risk period, an AGM-free certificate must be obtained as well.

-Members requiring further guidance are advised to contact the Loss Prevention department.
+Members requiring further guidance or assistance should contact the Loss Prevention Department.